Auburn Symphony

 The orchestra and community reeled at his death.
 The KinderKonzert was just days away and the Masterworks concerts were still to be performed.
 Conductors from the area stepped forward and led the Auburn Symphony through the final concerts.
 A special Memorial Concert honoring Maestro Goodwin was presented.
 Pianist Konstantin Soukhovetski, a favorite guest artist, introduced to Auburn by Maestro Goodwin, flew from New York to perform as a tribute to Michael and our friend Pete Nowlen conducted.

 Can a small town have a symphony?
 Absolutely.
 The Auburn Symphony has been hailed as one of the nation’s finest community orchestras, thrilling audiences of all ages.
 We are indebted to Monroe DeJarnette.
-His dream of an Auburn Symphony in which everyone can take pride and enjoy is a dream fulfilled and a gift for all.
+His dream of an Auburn Symphony in which everyone can take pride is a dream fulfilled and a gift for all.

 - by Audrey Mueller, longstanding Board Member